hagabb/blog/README.md

 ## Permissions

-I work for Intel&reg; Corporation so it's safe to say that they own retain the copyright to anything that I write as an Intel employee.
+I work for Intel&reg; Corporation so it's safe to say that they own the copyright to anything that I write as an Intel employee.

 # Bio